-Finally, it may not even be a human error.
+It may not even be a human error.
 Computers crash all the time, and maybe an update won’t work, or there was another sort of problem.
 It happens more often than you think.
-Cloud computing servers go down all the time, and people website’s and all that valuable information goes with it leaving users to start entirely anew!
+Cloud computing servers go down all the time, and people website’s and all the valuable data goes with it leaving users to start entirely anew.

 How to Make a Backup Recovery Plan

 Computer experts always advise for a redundancy plan.
 Redundancy is when you have numerous copies in different places and on different formats.
 It sounds counterintuitive because, in business, redundancy is generally something you seek to eliminate.

 But for computing safety and cybersecurity, you want to make sure you have at least one copy of your website on a hard disk or USB drive then have it stored on a couple of different computers.
 Finally, you want a cloud data backup and recovery system so that you have all your bases covered.
 The best thing about it is that you can set it to update automatically.
 These automatic updates mean that you always have a copy of the most up to date version of your website.